What is a Parent Coordinator, and what do they do?

 Is the information confidential in parent coordination?

-- Used as Identification, authentication, confirmation, or denial of a written agreement entered into by the parties during parenting coordination.
+- Used as identification, authentication, confirmation, or denial of a written agreement entered into by the parties during parenting coordination.

 - Necessary to identify an issue for resolution by the court.